phuijse/dvc-tutorial/README.md

     `dvc exp show`

-Presents a table with the results  commited to `main` andthe current head (`workspace`).
+Presents a table with the results  commited to `main` and the current head (`workspace`).
 The table includes the metrics, parameters and artifact versions.

 You can run an experiment with: